 The plant itself is not very wide, but it can grow up to 18 inches tall, so for smaller aquariums it needs to be trimmed occasionally.
 It does also grow pretty fast, so trimming will need to happen often if you have a small aquarium.

 The demands of Ludwigia Repens are not too high.
 A medium amount of light, nutrients, and CO2 will do just fine.
 It’s ideal for beginners.

-When it comes to the best background plants for aquariums, all of the above options make for great choices in their own right.
+When it comes to the best background plants for aquariums, all of the above options make for great choices in their own right (Jungle Vallisneria is our top pick).
 Just take your time when choosing!